 This was the ninth year Stantec has been involved as a conference partner—but for our employees, the most meaningful part is connecting with the students.
-This year, Dora Batista, intern architect, Jorge Ducharme, CAD systems specialist, and Mike Boissonneault, principal transportation engineering from the Stantec Winnipeg team combined their knowledge and experience to present a workshop titled “Three Stories of Career Building through Buildings, Design & Engineering.”
+This year, Dora Batista, intern architect and Jorge Ducharme, CAD systems specialist from the Stantec Winnipeg team combined their knowledge and experience to present a workshop titled “Three Stories of Career Building through Buildings, Design & Engineering.”

 “We presented three stories about our very different journeys to finding careers at Stantec.
 We shared the many opportunities we’ve had to shape communities through architecture, design, technology, and engineering,” says Dora.
 “The Indspire Youth Soaring gathering was a wonderful opportunity to share how design can shape the world around us.
 In addition to sharing what I do and how I do it, it’s paramount to discuss why design matters.
 Design thinking, ultimately, allows us to dream, problem solve, and be empowered to make a positive difference in our community,” Dora continued.